 Once your school has entered, we’ll organise all of the teams into draws and then email the draw to you with a timetable.
 At the first stage of the challenge, secondary teams are organised into zones of 6 teams (occasionally fewer depending on entries and geography, and often more in the Years 5&6 division).
 Each secondary team then completes 3 zone debates (four in Years 5&6) and you’ll cooperate with the other schools and the adjudicators to organise the times and dates of your debates to suit your availability.
 Once all of the zone debates are completed, the zone champions will face each other in a knock-out competition until we have a state champion.
 It’s a little different in the Years 5&6 and Years 7&8 divisions, where the 10 teams who win their regions will hopefully meet at a 3-day debating tournament to decide the state champions (subject to health advice.)

 When does the Premier's Debating Challenge run?

-The Years 11&12 division runs from March to August, with the zone debates completed by the end of May.
-The other divisions run from April to November, with the zone debates completed by the end of June (a little later for the Years 7&8 division).
-All schools who enter will receive invitations to attend the Years 11&12 state final (The Great Hall, University of Sydney, Friday 4 August 2017) and the Years 9&10 state final (William Wilkins Gallery, NSW Department of Education, Bridge Street, Sydney, Friday 10 November 2017).
+The Years 11&12 division runs from March to July, with the zone debates completed by the end of May.
+The other divisions run from April to December, with the zone debates completed by the end of July.
+All schools who enter will receive invitations to attend the Years 11&12 state final on Friday 6 August in the Great Hall of the University of Sydney and the Years 9&10 state final which will be held in the Wilkins Gallery of the NSW Department of Education Offices in Parramatta on Monday 8 November.